TotalChris/ProjectVoyager/README.md

 You can exit the window at any time by normal means, including from the command line itself (Ctrl + C), should the window freeze or the controls break.

-The best way to navigate files as of right now is to use the text bar to type in a path.
-You can also use the folder navigation system, but this functionality is currently under construction

 ***
 **Known Issues**

-* If you attempt to access a folder that your host does not allow access to, voyager will instantly throw an error.
+* If you attempt to access a folder that your host does not allow access to, Voyager will instantly throw an error.

-* When starting, Voyager looks for the root ('/') directory by default.
-Trying to access files using this prefix on Windows (And possibly OSx, untested) will throw an error.
-A platform-specific compatibility patch is being worked on.

-* ~~If Voyager cannot access a file, or throws an error on opening something, the value of the file or folder is still added to the address bar.
-This will make any subsequent navigation fail because the path will not exist.
-Detection methods are being tested.~~ Issue Fixed, will update readme soon.

 ***
 **Final Words**